Donaim/proviral-pres1/slides.md

 </v-drag>

 <!--
-CFEIntact outputs every defect it can find.
+CFEIntact reports every defect it can find.

 But it is often sufficient, and easier to look at the most severe one.